nginx-clojure/nginx-clojure.github.io/More.md

 ### Hijack the Request

 We can hijack the request to get a http server channel to send some messages later.
-After hijacking the return result from ring handler, will be ignored so we can finely control when & what to be sent to the client.
+After hijacking the return result from ring handler, it will be ignored so we can finely control when & what to be sent to the client.

 For Clojure